Ship ADR | Transport Dangerous goods | Packing & Labeling | DHL | Send Pallet

 Ship dangerous goods with Saloodo!

-ADR is the abbreviation for “Accord européen relatif au transport international des marchandises dangereuses par route”, in English “European Agreement concerning the International Carriage of Dangerous Goods by Road”.
+ADR stands for Accord Dangereux Routier.
+Its full meaning in French is “Accord européen relatif au transport international des marchandises dangereuses par route”.
+In English, it means “European Agreement concerning the International Carriage of Dangerous Goods by Road”.
 The international term ADR is so widely used in the transport industry that almost everyone in every country understands it.

 The history of ADR